lauriwikberg/weka-demo/README.md

 **Analysis:**
 - Predicted overall ratings (1–5) from review text and review title using word frequency
-- Predicted review helpfulness (≥15 helpful votes) using binary classification, applying SMOTE to address class imbalance
+- Predicted review helpfulness (≥15 helpful votes) from review text and review title using word frequency and applying SMOTE to address class imbalance
-- Predicted reviewer influence (≥15 cities visited) using binary classification, applying behavioral features (e.g., number of reviews, helpful votes)
+- Predicted reviewer influence (≥15 cities visited) from features (e.g., number of reviews, helpful votes)

 **Methods:**
 - Random Forest, J48, and Neural Networks